Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

 9. Trigger the Workflow to apply the well-architected framework validations

-    - Navigate to the workflow with the name "Demo AWS Six Pillars SRG Evaluation" and click on "Run".
+    - Navigate to the workflow with the name starting with "Demo AWS Six Pillars SRG Evaluation" and click on "Run".
     - Paste the below event sample to trigger the workflow
     - Update the parameters shown within '< >' with your system details